-The oil tank is located on the right side of the engine .
+The oil tank is located on the right side of the engine.

 To check the oil:

 - 1. Set machine on a level surface. - 2.
 Start the engine and let it idle for 20-30 seconds. - 3.
-Stop the engine, remove dipstick and wipe dry with a clean cloth. - 4.
-Put dipstick into the oil tank (don't screw in it), remove it and read the oil level. - 5.
-Remove dipstick and check to see that the oil level is between the full and add marks.
+Stop the engine, remove dipstick (1) and wipe dry with a clean cloth. - 4.
+Put dipstick into the oil tank (don't screw in it), remove it and read the oil level. - Remove dipstick and check to see that the oil level is between the full and add marks(2).
 Add oil as indicated by the level on the dipstick.
 Do not overfill.

 Use only SAE 15W/40, SG OIL.
 Never substitute or mix oil brands.
-Otherwise, that can result serious engine damage and avoiding of warranty.
+Serious engine damage and voiding of warranty can result.